 Directed by Ridley Scott, Alien was essentially a slasher horror movie in space – The Texas Chainsaw Massacre’s raw terror was an influence – but the quality of its writing, acting, and stark direction elevated it above the ranks of B-movie schlock, and turned survivor Lieutenant Ripley (Sigourney Weaver) into a science fiction movie icon.

 Alien’s success ensured more horrors would follow – and over 40 years later, the series’ timeline is a complicated one.
 Some plot threads reach right back to the creation of life on our planet.
 Other threads, meanwhile, have been left tantalisingly dangling.
 Here’s how the Alien timeline looks in chronological order.

-What order should I watch the Alien movies in?
+How do I watch the Alien movies in order?

 - Alien: Covenant